yanniey/Coursera_Intro_to_Data_Science_with_Python/README.md

 This is an intermediate Data Analysis course with Python.
 The course is difficult not only because the level of materials taught, but because the structure of the course is made in such a way that familiarity with methods is required before they are even taught in the videos.
 For examples, I struggled a lot with Week 2's assginment because sort_values() and groupby() were only introduced in Week 3.

-To summarise, this is a solid course for someone who has a background with Panda and numpy libraries.
+In one word, this is a solid course for someone who has a background with Panda and numpy libraries.
 There is a big knowledge gap between the videos and the assignments, so it's challenging for beginners.

 ## Week 3 Advanced Python Pandas
+11/27/2016 Update
+Finally finished this week's assignment!
+The first one took a long time.
+I had to relearn regular expression because of it.
+Learned a lot about dataframes through the practices, so I'm happy about the progress eventually, but Jesus,that was a lot of work...

 Merging dataframes based on the same index.
 "NaN" is assigned when there's a missing value.

 #### iloc() and loc()